node-red/node-red-dashboard/README.md

 Node-RED flow, which itself is single user.
 If the state of the flow changes then all clients will get notified of that change.

+If you wish to disable feedback to all sessions and allow multiple users input/trigger data without all clients getting notified of that change, you can edit your settings.js file to set the dashboard to disable feedback to all sessions:
+`ui: {disableFeedbackToAllSessions: true}`.
+When disableFeedbackToAllSessions is set to true the widget state is emitted only to the socket origin that caused the change.

 Messages coming from the dashboard **do** have a `msg.socketid`, and updates like change of tab, notifications, and audio alerts will be directed only to that session.
 Delete the `msg.sessionid` to send to all sessions.